-It's your time to apply to our next mentorship program!
+It's your time to apply to our 2023 mentorship program!
 In your application, we'll ask you what you want out of the program, your interests, and your availability.

 Accepted applicants are notified of their matches

-Our quota is TBC; for context there were 20 mentors and 20 mentees in our 2023 cohort.
+There will be 20 mentors and 20 mentees in our 2023 program.
 If you're accepted, we'll introduce you to your mentor/mentee.
 Otherwise, we'll let you know that we were unable to match you this year.

-The program is about 3 months long.
+The program is about 3 months long, from October to December.
 We expect you to meet regularly with your mentor/mentee.
 SheSharp will provide you with resources, as well as coordinate regular check-ins and opportunities to network with other program participants.